Mount Sinai, New York: History

-Mount Sinai was founded in the 1660s.
+Mount Sinai was founded in the 1664 as an early European settlement.

 Origins

 The area now known as Mount Sinai was originally called Nonowatuck, or "stream that dries up", by the Seatocot family of Native Americans who lived here.
 The first European settlers were Colonial settlers living in what is now Setauket, who obtained a deed from these local Native Americans in 1664.

 The origin of the town's initial European name, "Old Mans", is not known.
 The most prominent telling concerns Major John Gotherson, an elderly Englishman who was supposedly swindled into incorrectly believing he'd bought land in the New World by Captain John Scott, an important leader in Long Island's early history.
 After Gotherson sent representatives who were quickly turned away, local residents started to jokingly refer to the land as "the Old Mans".

 During the American Revolution, the area and Old Mans Harbor were under British control.
 However, because of its remote location the British did not have troops stationed here.
 Many citizens moved their families to Connecticut during British occupation.
 During the course of the war, American agents visited local patriots and received information, clothing, supplies and money to support the cause.
 In 1780, American Major Benjamin Tallmadge and a detachment of Continental Army dragoons landed at Cedar Beach and traveled south to successfully attack the British at Manor St. George.
-The route he and his men took is now marked as an historic trail.
+The route he and his men took is now marked as an historic trail, called the Tallmadge Trail that runs from Mt.
+Sinai, to Mastic Beach, NY.